-- c) multi-engine, land; - d) multi-engine, sea. - 2.1.3.2 Type ratings are established for: - aircraft certificated for operations with a minimum crew of at least two pilots; - b) aircraft that do not meet the class rating categorisation in 2.1.3.1 and 2.1.3.1.1; and - c) any aircraft whenever considered necessary by CAAM.
+- c) multi-engine, land; - d) multi-engine, sea. - 2.1.3.2 Type ratings are established for: - a) aircraft certificated for operations with a minimum crew of at least two pilots; - b) aircraft that do not meet the class rating categorisation in 2.1.3.1; and - c) any aircraft whenever considered necessary by CAAM.